 Figure 4.15.6.6a-1: AF session with required QoS update procedure

-1. For an established AF session with required QoS, the AF may send a Nnef_AFsessionWithQoS_Update request message (AF Identifier, Transaction Reference ID, [Flow description(s)], [QoS reference], [Alternative Service Requirements]) to NEF for updating the reserved resources.
+1. For an established AF session with required QoS, the AF may send a Nnef_AFsessionWithQoS_Update request message (AF Identifier, Transaction Reference ID, [Flow description(s)], [QoS reference], [Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order)]) to NEF for updating the reserved resources.
+Optionally, a period of time or a traffic volume for the requested QoS can be included in the AF request.
 The Transaction Reference ID provided in the AF session with required QoS update request message is set to the Transaction Reference ID that was assigned, by the NEF, to the Nnef_AFsessionWithQoS_Create request message.